TranslatorParox/SNKRXNoSteam/README.md

 [**Check it out on Steam!**](https://store.steampowered.com/app/915310/SNKRX/)

+### Changes

+- This version is will be identical as the steam version it will look like one in the steam version.
+There will be minor changes with the screens due to the github version has different stuff than the steam.
+I will include some stuff from other githubs as well.
+(I don't know what I will bring but if I do I'll write here.)
+- I'll add Turkish Localization.
+(And I'll release it seperately for github and Steam versions.)

 ### Running

-Download this repository, `cd` into it and then run `engine/love/love.exe --console .`, `engine\love\love.exe --console .` on windows.
-You don't need steam to run the game all.
-I'll just include a bat file that so you can run it without using cmd.
+Download this repository, `cd` into it and then run `engine/love/love.exe --console .` or `engine\love\love.exe --console .` on windows.
+You don't need steam to run the game at all.
+I'll just include a bat file that so you can run it without `cd`ing it.

 ### LICENSE